kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 1. provide a consistent interface for plugins, that makes it clear what types of inputs/outputs they should have
 2. provide a clear way for developers to declare a function as a plugin
 3. automate the import of plugins, so the developer doesn't have to figure out where they should go
-4. provide a simple user interface, which can be used to give different input sentences and select different processors to use
+4. provide a simple user interface, which can be used to give different input sentences and select different plugins to use

 There are a few different ways of achieving this, but I will focus on doing it with decorators.
-What I like about [decorators](https://realpython.com/primer-on-python-decorators/), is that they are descriptive.
-They make a plain statement as to the goals of the developer using them.
-They also allow plugin methods to be intermixed with other code, which is useful if the plugin involves  more complexity than just a simple function.
+A [decorator](https://realpython.com/primer-on-python-decorators/) is basically just a function that takes another function as input, and returns a modified version of it.
+Python adds some extra syntactic sugar on top of this, using the `@` symbol, which makes for a very clear and descriptive usage of decorators.
+What I like about them is that they make it clear as to the goals of the developer using them.
+They also allow decorated methods to be intermixed with other code, which is useful for our plugins, in case the plugins involves more complexity than just a simple function.
 I'll show how it works a little further down the page.

 ## Provide an interface